Any questions? Browse our answers to the most frequently asked questions about HONEXT®.

 Get in touch and let’s start discussing how we can help you.

-Can I choose the exact visual appearance of my HONEXT® panels?
+Can I choose the exact visual appearance of my HONEXT® boards?

-No. Each HONEXT® panel is slightly different and has a visually unique surface depending on the particular mix of waste used to produce it.
+No. Each HONEXT® board is slightly different and has a visually unique surface depending on the particular mix of waste used to produce it.

 As a specialty product, HONEXT® has a competitive priced tag given the advantages it provides over similar sustainable materials (fully circular, with no added emissions and with excellent properties).